1. Sunscreen. Sunscreen. Sunscreen.

 - Using Zinc Oxide in sunscreen won’t irritate the skin and doesn’t sink into the skin like most chemical sunscreens.
 Elta MD UV Clear helps calm and protect sensitive skin types prone to discoloration and breakouts associated with acne and rosacea.

 Vitamin C not only helps repair free radical damage, which leads to aging, but it also brightens the skin and helps fade dark spots.
 It is also important to note this powerful antioxidant stimulates collagen production and improves the skin’s texture and quality.
 C E Ferulic has become one of the most widely adored products on the market, not just by dermatologists but by many beauty experts worldwide.

 3. Include Retinol every night.

-What is great about retinol is that it’s a multifunctional ingredient which can stimulate cell regeneration, rebuild collagen, reduce fine lines and wrinkles and fade age spots.
-It also exfoliates the skin to refine the texture, minimize pore size and even skin tone.
+Retinol is great because it’s a multifunctional ingredient that can stimulate cell regeneration, rebuild collagen, reduce fine lines and wrinkles and fade age spots.
+It also exfoliates the skin to refine the texture, minimize pore size, and even skin tone.
 Over-use of Retinol can be irritating to the skin and is one of the first creams my clients give up on right away.
-Key is to start out slow, use a moisturizer, and gradually increase your use to using it every single night.
+The key is to start out slow, use a moisturizer, and gradually increase your use of it every night.